KevinHang/Letify/README.md

 ---

-> *This project has been inactive for a few months.
-The bot remains available on Telegram, and I will occasionally fix bugs as they arise.
-If the project gets more traction in the form of stars, then I will consider updating and improving this project.
+> *If the project gets more traction in the form of stars, then I will consider updating and improving this project.
 This project requires regular maintenance, as it might break for specific websites if the structure changes.*

 ---